-Register Count Down Mode Count Up Mode TnV Not available 0x1
+Register Count Down Mode Count Up Mode

+TnR Not available 0x1

+TnV Not available 0x1

-The input clock on a CCP input is required to be 32.768 KHz in RTC mode.
+The input clock on an even CCP input is required to be 32.768 KHz in RTC mode.
 The clock signal is then divided down to a 1-Hz rate and is passed along to the input of the counter.